prakash144/peerlink-fileshare/README.md

-# PeerLink - P2P File Sharing Application
+# FileShare - P2P File Sharing Application

-PeerLink is a peer-to-peer file sharing application that allows users to share files directly between devices using a simple invite code system.
+FileShare is a peer-to-peer file sharing application that allows users to share files directly between devices using a simple invite code system.

 ## Project Structure